MKspencer88/MKspencer88/README.md

 Turns out, she was right.

 I cashed out my 401K and found a six month cybersecurity bootcamp through the University of Denver, and within the first week I was hooked.
 Real cybersecurity - not the hollywood version -- completely captivated me.
 Even the topics others found boring I found myself craving more.
 I spent my free time researching ways to enhance my skills and maximize my time in school.
-I built a home lab and dove deeper into Linux, Window and networking.
+I built a home lab and dove deeper into Linux, Windows and networking.

 My final project involved writing and automating Python scripts, and while classmates were complaining about how Python being boring I was thinking; "Are you kidding?
 Python is incredible.
 You can do so many things with it!"